 (11) The right to participate in an appropriate educational program.

-(12) The right to communicate with family, friends and "significant others" from whom he is living apart, in accordance with the child's service or case plan.
+(12) The right to communicate with family, friends and "significant others" from whom he or she is living apart, in accordance with the child's service or case plan.

-(13) The right to be taught to fulfill appropriate responsibilities to himself and to others.
+(13) The right to be taught to fulfill appropriate responsibilities to himself or herself and to others.

 (C) An agency operating a foster care or independent living program shall include the list of children's rights identified in paragraph (A) of this rule in any handbook used by the agency for children in the care of the agency.